-City was only able to name a 21-man squad for the Champions League and was also fined and restricted in its transfer spending as European football's governing body deemed the club to have breached FFP earlier in 2014.
+City were only able to name a 21-man squad for the Champions League and were also fined and restricted in their transfer spending as European football's governing body deemed them to have breached FFP earlier in 2014.

 Manager Manuel Pellegrini confirmed on Saturday that former the Chelsea midfielder will join the Premier League champions on loan until January from City's Major League Soccer franchise, New York City FC.

 |9/4||Manchester City are 9/4 with William Hill to win the Premier League|

 The Arsenal boss told the press: "It is a surprise.

 "After the statements we hear, it is a surprise but it looks like all of these 'City' clubs will feed the main club, Man City.
 I heard they want to buy five clubs all over the world.

 "I don't know the rules well enough but they brought a franchise for $100 million [£59.4m] to play in the States next season.